PostHog/posthog.com/contents/tutorials/api-feature-flags.md

 ![Updated feature flag](../images/tutorials/api-feature-flags/update.png)

-Once you confirmed this, you’ve built a solid grasp of using the PostHog API to evaluate and update feature flags.
+Once confirmed, you're done.
+Congratulations, you’ve built a solid grasp of using the PostHog API to evaluate and update feature flags!
 You can use this skill to customize your implementation to your needs.

 ## Further reading